shubham-IISc/Distributed-and-Local-Logistic-Regression-with-TensorFlow/README.md

 # Distributed-and-Local-Logistic-Regression-with-TensorFlow
-implement and To implement and evaluate a L2-regularized logistic regression in the standalone and distributed setting using Parameter Server.
+AIM: To implement and evaluate a L2-regularized logistic regression in the standalone and distributed setting using Parameter Server.